steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 This works, and [we’ve been shipping code](https://pspdfkit.com/blog/2019/swizzling-in-swift/) like this for a while.
 For InterposeKit, I wanted to write the same in Swift.

-**Update:** Marcel points out correctly that I am mixing up `va_arg` and `va_list`, which is absolutely not the same.
-Compare the two definitions of printf:
+**Update:** Marcel correctly pointed out that I am mixing up `va_arg` and `va_list`, which are absolutely not the same.

+Compare the two definitions of `printf`:

 ```
 int printf(const char * restrict format, …);
 int vprintf(const char * restrict format, va_list ap);
 ```

-It is possible to convert the first version into the second (via `va_start`) but not vice versa.
+It is possible to convert the first version into the second (via `va_start`), but not vice versa.
 So this code as-is works by pure luck.

 ## Super in Swift